-Remember the salt water taffy recipe from Stuckey’s.
+Have you ever learned how to make a salt water taffy recipe.
+Do you remember this candy from Stuckey’s.
 There are not many of these stores left any more.
 Every time someone in the family took a vacation they would bring back some taffy.

 Combine sugar, milk and cream; bring to a boil stirring constantly; cook to 250F degrees on candy thermometer.